n0ring/restAPI/README.md

 # RestAPI app on C++ std=c++11 with Postgres and adminer.

+It is a backend app for store, update and delete information (id, size, url, type, parrent/child) about files and folders in database for service like yandexDisk.

 Server provided by httplib (header only library).

-Connet to Postgres with libpqxx library (install during deploy).
+Connect to Postgres with libpqxx library (install during deploy).

 Work with json provided by nlohmann/json (header only library).